 Like countless industries, modern farm equipment has become more advanced to increase efficiency, safety, and even comfort for farmers.
 Manufacturers invest considerable resources in innovations that result in cutting-edge agricultural equipment that help farmers and ranchers increase productivity with maximum efficiency.
 That's why our industry is committed to empowering farmers, ranchers, and other end users with the tools necessary to make repairs to their equipment.

 Farming equipment also has federal safety and environmental laws that apply to it.
 It’s illegal to modify or tamper with settings that would alter the emissions or safety standards.

-But in recent years, some state legislatures have begun considering “Right to Repair” laws that would jeopardize the safety and sustainability regulations governing modern farm equipment.
-Special interest groups have pushed for overly-broad proposals that would raise the possibility of giving unauthorized access to the software code that manufacturers develop as part of their machinery.
+In recent years, some state legislatures have considered “Right to Repair” laws that would jeopardize the safety and sustainability regulations governing modern farm equipment.
+Farmers and ranchers have the ability to perform the vast majority of repairs on their equipment unless it impacts federally mandated safety or emissions regulations.
+But special interest groups have pushed for overly broad proposals that would raise the possibility of giving unauthorized access to the software code that manufacturers develop as part of their machinery.

-"Right to Repair" laws as written carry several risks:
+Overly broad "Right to Repair" laws carry serious risks:

 Safety: Allowing access to source code would risk allowing a user to override safety features required as part of modern farm equipment.

 Sustainability: Farm equipment must comply with environmental and emissions standards, which could be jeopardized by granting access to source code.

 Innovation: Manufacturers and dealers invest considerable resources in developing cutting-edge technology to help create better farming equipment; granting access to source code would jeopardize manufacturers’ intellectual property and stifle innovation.